-2. For a person with Type 1 Diabetes Mellitus (T1DM), a lowish-carb (~100g/day), highish fat diet results in minimal disturbances to blood glucose levels and minimal bolus insulin doses.
+2. For a person with Type 1 Diabetes Mellitus (T1DM), a lowish-slowish-carb (~150g/day) diet results in minimal disturbances to blood glucose levels and minimal bolus insulin doses.

 3. For a person with LADA or MODY, see 2.

-After 8 weeks, transition to a diet based on whole, minimally-refined animal & vegetable produce.
+After 8 weeks, the diet is changed to one based on whole, minimally-refined animal & vegetable produce.

 As Insulin Resistance is multi-factorial, ALL of the potential causes need to be addressed.
 Once this has been done, IR should be reversed, allowing restrictions on dietary carbohydrate intake to be lifted.
 See also Can supplements & exercise cure Type 2 diabetes?

-The Red flags...The low-carb diet is a temporary patch to ameliorate IR/IGT/Met Syn/T2DM, a bit like replacing a failed circuit-breaker by sticking a nail in its place, to allow the house to function while you fix the problem by buying a new circuit-breaker.
-Although the house functions fine with a nail in place of a circuit-breaker, you wouldn't want to spend the rest of your life without a fuse to protect the house from fire in the event of a short-circuit.
+The Red flags...The low-carb diet is a temporary patch to ameliorate the symptoms of IR/IGT/Met Syn/T2DM, a bit like replacing a blown fuse by sticking a nail in its place, to allow the house to function while you fix the problem by fitting a new fuse.
+Although a house functions with a nail instead of a fuse, it's not a good idea to spend the rest of your life without a fuse to protect the house from fire in the event of a short-circuit.

-So, why do low-carbers seem to want to spend the rest of their lives using a temporary patch to ameliorate their IR/IGT/Met Syn/T2DM?
+So, why do LCHF'ers seem to want to spend the rest of their lives using a temporary patch to ameliorate the symptoms of their IR/IGT/Met Syn/T2DM?

 Long-term use of very-low-carb, very-high-fat, low protein diets (a.k.a.
 Nutritional Ketosis) is not recommended.

 1. Cortisol & adrenaline levels increase due to insufficient glucose production from dietary protein, resulting in gradually-increasing fasting BG level.
 See How eating sugar & starch can lower your insulin needs and Survival of the Smartest (part 2) - Dr Diana Schwarzbein.